dbgb/d2-tools/maps.md

 > Following the north riverbank is a decent strategy to find exits.

 - 🛡️ _Jade Figurine_ (Kill first spawned unique outside of Kurast Docks)
-- to Arachnid Lair 🟢 ❔ (Camp w/ ⚪)
+- to Arachnid Lair 🟢 ❔ (Side camp w/ ⚪)
   - L1 💰 ↙️ 📐
 - to Spider Cavern 🟢 ❔
   - L1 💰 ↙️ 📏 ➕ ⚔️ _Khalim's Eye_
-- to Great Marsh ⚪
+- to Great Marsh ⚪ ❔
   - ⚪ ❔
   - 💰 ❔
   - to Flayer Jungle ❔